trlinkin/trlinkin-noop/README.md

 Usage
 -----
 This is a statement function that accepts no arguments.
 It can be called at any scope.
-It's effects will propagate into child scopes.
+Its effects will propagate into child scopes.

     class ssh {